Berkeley-CS61B/website-fa23/materials/proj/proj0/index.md

 `atLeastOneMoveExists` method depends on the `emptySpaceExists` method, you shouldn't expect to pass these tests until you are passing all of the tests in `TestEmptySpace`.

+### TestModel

+These tests create a `Model` at a specific state, then check correctness of the `gameOver` method.
+Since `gameOver` is a combination of `maxTileExists` and `atLeastOneMoveExists`, you should expect to pass these tests if both of those methods are implemented correctly.

 ### TestUpOnly

 These tests will check the correctness of your `tilt` method, but only in the up (`Side.NORTH`) direction.
 The error